giovanniboscu/continuous-section-field/docs/model/csf_local_shear_potential_formulation.md

 -\frac{\partial \sigma_{zz}}{\partial z}
 ```

-expresses the local longitudinal imbalance generated by the variation of the normal-stress field.
-The surrounding material must transmit this imbalance through shear interaction with neighbouring material.
-The shear field therefore has a direct mechanical role: it transfers longitudinal force across the section so that every differential portion remains in equilibrium.
+expresses the local longitudinal imbalance generated by the variation of the
+normal-stress field.
+The surrounding material must transmit this imbalance
+through shear interaction with neighbouring material, in the same way a
+differential element of any beam transmits internal forces to remain in
+equilibrium with its neighbours.

-In a classical Jourawski construction, this transfer problem is reduced before the local shear field is determined.
-A portion of the section is isolated, equilibrium gives the tangential resultant acting across the cutting chord, and an additional assumption on the shear distribution along that chord permits the resultant to be converted into a local stress.
+In a classical Jourawski construction, this transfer problem is reduced
+before the local shear field is determined.
+A portion of the section is
+isolated, equilibrium gives the tangential resultant acting across the
+cutting chord, and an additional assumption on the shear distribution along
+that chord permits the resultant to be converted into a local stress.
+This
+is convenient for a prismatic section with a well-defined chord, but it is
+precisely the step that CSF sets out to avoid, since a continuously evolving
+section geometry does not offer a single natural chord to cut.

 The CSF representation makes a different construction possible.
+Since the
-Since the longitudinal equilibrium source is available as a two-dimensional distribution over the actual section, the transfer problem can remain local and two-dimensional.
-No chord needs to be selected in advance.
-The missing information is instead how neighbouring points of the section participate in transmitting the required longitudinal force.
+longitudinal equilibrium source is already available as a two-dimensional
+distribution over the actual section, the transfer problem can remain local
+and two-dimensional throughout.
+What is still missing is a description of
+how neighbouring points of the section participate in carrying the required
+longitudinal force — precisely the information a constitutive relation would
+normally supply.

-CSF already contains a sectional field intended to describe this second mechanical role: `shear_weight`.
-Whereas `weight` governs the participation of a region in the axial-flexural response and therefore in the normal-stress field, `shear_weight` governs its participation in the transmission of shear.
+CSF already contains a sectional field intended for this second mechanical

-Thus the two fields enter different parts of the problem:
+role: `shear_weight`.
+Where `weight` governs how a region participates in
+the axial-flexural response, and therefore in the normal-stress field,
+`shear_weight` governs how the same region participates in carrying shear:

 ```math
 \texttt{weight}